enhance-dev/types/README.md

 #### With JSDoc comments in `.mjs`

-Server rendered custom element functions receive `EnhanceElemArgs` with 2 keys:
+Server rendered custom element functions receive `EnhanceElemArg` with 2 keys:
 1. `html: EnhanceHtmlFn` to render HTML strings
 2. `state: {attrs: object, store: object}` a record of the state used by Enhance